The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

-Author: Michelle Rippon, Constangy, Brooks & Smith, LLP
+Author: Michelle Rippon, Constangy, Brooks, Smith & Prophete, LLP

 Summary

-• North Carolina's Person's with Disability Protection Act prohibits discrimination against any qualified person with a disability.
+• The North Carolina Persons with Disabilities Protection Act prohibits discrimination against any qualified person with a disability.
 The definition can include both physical and mental disabilities.
-See Person's with Disability Protection Act.
+See North Carolina Persons with Disabilities Protection Act.

 • Additional discrimination laws that go beyond the protected categories in Title VII include laws that prohibit discrimination based on the sickle cell trait or the hemoglobin C trait, genetic testing information, and persons having AIDS virus or HIV infection.
-See Unlawful Discrimination.
+See Discrimination Based on Sickle Cell Trait or Hemoglobin C Trait; Genetic Testing or Information; AIDS Testing.

 • Employees who perform any military duty are protected from discrimination.
 See Military Personnel.